-In announcing the ban, U.S. Secretary of State Anthony J. Blinken said that Kolomoisky had abused his role as the governor of his home province from 2014 to 2015, during the height of the Crimean conflict, in ways “that undermined the rule of law” and that he wielded his power “for his personal benefit.”
+In announcing the ban, U.S. Secretary of State Antony J. Blinken said that Kolomoisky had abused his role as the governor of his home province from 2014 to 2015, during the height of the Crimean conflict, in ways “that undermined the rule of law” and that he wielded his power “for his personal benefit.”

 Blinken said he was also concerned about Kolomoisky’s “current and ongoing efforts” to undermine Ukrainian democracy.
 Kolomoisky, a key ally of Ukraine president Volodymyr Zelensky, and one of Ukraine’s wealthiest and most powerful figures, emerged in events that led to the Trump impeachment drama.

 Beyond the corruption allegations, Kolomoisky is under investigation for allegedly orchestrating one of the biggest bank heists in history.